+ERROLL BANKS

-ERROLL BANKS the Soviet spokesman.
-The pro-imperialist role of Profiteers Prosperthe UN in the Congo has called forth increasing objections Wages and salaries increased and protests, not only from by 8 per cent in 1959, according Premier Lumumba and the to Department of Commerce fig-Soviet Union, but also from a ures.
+GLADYS GRAUER the Soviet spokesman.
+The pro-imperialist role of the UN in the Congo has called forth increasing objections But Syrek didn't object to from the propaganda disaster that might occur if Eisenhower working.
+He objected to being had to make a speech following deprived of his constitutional rights.
+Profiteers Prosper Wages and salaries increased and protests, not only from by 8 per cent in 1959, according Premier Lumumba and the to Department of Commerce fig-Soviet Union, but also from a ures.
 But during the same pergrowing list of neutralist iod, corporation profits after (Continued on Page 3) taxes increased by 25 per cent.